Spantree/terraform-provider-utils/README.md

 ## Why This Provider?

 When working with Terraform to deploy resources like Argo Workflows, Kubernetes manifests, or shell scripts, you often need to inject Terraform-managed values (like namespaces, image tags, or dates) into templates that also contain their own templating syntax.

+**The problem:**

-Standard Terraform templating can conflict with:
+- Standard Terraform templating conflicts with Argo `{{}}`, shell `${}`, and bash operators
+- Other providers like `kbst/kustomization` or Helm are often overkill for simple template substitution
+- Managing Kustomize overlays or Helm charts adds unnecessary complexity when you just need variable injection

+**Common conflicts:**

 - **Argo Workflows**: `{{inputs.parameters.*}}` syntax
 - **Shell scripts**: `${VAR}`, `$(command)` syntax
 - **Bash**: `[[ ]]`, `<<`, `>>`, `<>`, `&&`, `||`, `(( ))` operators
 - **Windows batch files**: `%%VAR%%` syntax

-This provider solves that problem by using a distinctive placeholder syntax: `@@VAR@@`
+**This provider solves it** by using a distinctive placeholder syntax (`@@VAR@@`) that doesn't conflict with anything, while staying lightweight and focused on just template rendering.

 ## Features